-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to the consolidated statement of income during the financial period in which they are incurred.
+Subsequent costs are included in the asset's carrying amount or pognised as a separate asset, as appropriate, only when it is probable that future economic benefits assonated if the item will flow to the Group and the cost of the item can be measured reliably.
+All carr repairs indicated are charged to the consolidated statement of income during the financial period in which the financial period period in which the financial period per

-Increases in the carrying amount arising on revaluation of land and buildings are credited to revaluation reserves in equity.
-Decreases that offset previous increases of the same asset are charged against reserves directly in equity; all other decreases are charged to the consolidated statement of income.
+Increases in the carrying amount arising on revaluation () and and buildings are credited to revaluation reserves in equity.
+Decreases that offset previous increase.
+If the same asset are charged against reserves directly in equity; all other decreases are charged are charged in the console and statement of income.

 Land is not depreciated.
-Depreciation on other assets is calculated using the reducing balance method to allocate the cost of each asset to their residual values over the estimated useful lives using the annual rates below.
+Depreciation on other e sets is calculated using the reducing balance method to allocate the cost of each asset to cost of each

 Buildings 2%

 Computers and equipment 20% - 40%

-Construction equipment rentals 40%
+Construction equip vt rentals 40%

 Containers 20%

 Plant and machinery 20%

 Motor vehicles 20%

 Furniture and fittings 15%